Nizar Banat: Activism and Palestinian Authority response

 The PA arrested him several times on charges of insulting national sentiment, assaulting the PA, and inciting strife against the PA on Facebook.

 His house was attacked by security elements after he called on the European Union to cut aid to the PA, due to the postponement of the 2021 Palestinian legislative elections, a process denounced by the European Union on 2 May 2021 on its official account on Twitter.
 "The Union Commission in Palestine is following with concern the attack [on] the home of activist Nizar Banat was targeted in the town of Dura, in the southern West Bank.
 Violence against politicians and human rights defenders is unacceptable", the tweet reads.

 Death

 On 24 June 2021, at about 3:30 a.m. a Palestinian Preventive Security force stormed his house in the Hebron Governorate in the southern West Bank, severely beat him and then arrested him.
-At 6:45 a.m., the Palestinian Authority officially announced the death of activist Nizar Banat.
+At 6:45 a.m., the Palestinian Authority officially announced his death.
 His family accused the PA of assassinating him with premeditation.